IP-CAM/BT-iPay-Opencart-v.3.x-Payment-Module/Readme.md

 The extension can be configured by accessing Extensions \ Extensions, selecting the extensions of type payments, scroll to BT iPay payment method from the list of methods, click edit.

-Should you need any assistance, please contact Banca Transilvania's support team at [contact@bancatransilvania.com](mailto:contact@bancatransilvania.com).
+Should you need any assistance, please contact Banca Transilvania's support team at [aplicatiiecommerce@btrl.ro](mailto:aplicatiiecommerce@btrl.ro).

 ### Contribute